filipnaudot/llmSHAP/docs/tutorial.rst

 .. code-block:: python

-   from llmSHAP import DataHandler, BasicPromptCodec from llmSHAP.llm import OpenAIInterface from llmSHAP.attribution_methods import ShapleyAttribution
+   from llmSHAP import DataHandler, BasicPromptCodec, ShapleyAttribution from llmSHAP.llm import OpenAIInterface

 We can now create the data, which is a simple string, and instantiate our data handler.
 We select the indices of the tokens/words "In", "is", and "the" as permanent keys, since these tokens would